claricombo/claricombos/README.md

 My name is Claricombos!

-I'm currently learning Python, HTML and Virtualisation.
+I'm currently learning HTML, Linux Virtualisation.

+I have experience and skills in the above, as well as Virtualisation and Containerization, Python and some other Sys Admin stuff.

-You can get in contact, you can go to my [website](claricombos.rf.gd) or by making an issue in this repo.
+To get in contact, you can either go to my [website](claricombos.rf.gd) or make an issue in this repo.

 Fun fact: I ❤️ music.